Overview

 Shared Layout

-is a special file.
+In Next.js projects, layout is a special file.
 As Next.js defines it:

 A layout is UI that is shared between multiple pages.
 On navigation, layouts preserve state, remain interactive, and do not re-render.